emberjs/website/source/blog/2018-11-16-the-ember-times-issue-73.md

 Suilad Emberistas! 🐹

 <!--alex ignore hooks-->
-Last call for your **talk submissions** to **EmberConf 2019** 📣!
-Try out React Hooks in Ember 👯‍♀️! eslint-plugin-ember v6.0.0 is out 🚓!
+Last call for your **talk submissions** to **EmberConf 2019** 📣! eslint-plugin-ember v6.0.0 is out 🚓!
 Watch all the talks from EmberFest 🎥!
+Try out hot reloading in Ember ️🔥!
-Finally, teaser for Dec**Ember** 😄...
+And finally, teaser for Dec**Ember** 😄...

 ---